Phone or Text | 416.272.3370

 I have experience presiding at virtual meetings, and can provide advice on their organization and the mitigation of risks.

 I organize and deliver training and orientation sessions on parliamentary procedure (basic or advanced), plus workshops on presiding and rules of debate.
-Training can be customized to meet specific client priorities, including references to an organization's bylaws.
+Training can be customized to meet client priorities, incorporating specific examples from the organization's constitution and bylaws.
+Previous workshops have included: basic introduction to Robert's Rules of Order for new board members; best practices for chairing committees; and orientation sessions for new delegates on decision-making at a convention..

-During the pandemic, recent training has been exclusively virtual, using the Zoom platform, but I am now available to offer workshops both on line and in person, depending on client preferences.
+During the pandemic, training was exclusively virtual, using the Zoom platform, but I am now available to offer workshops both on line and in person, depending on client preferences.

 I also believe strongly in engaging in public education, primarily through this website - see the pages on FAQs and Resources, as well as my Blog.
-In addition, I post procedural information on Twitter, LinkedIn, Facebook, and Medium: the Tuesday Teachable Tweets in #ParliamentaryProcedure (2020-2022), and the Monday Myths in #ParliamentaryProcedure (2023).
+In addition, I post procedural information on X (formerly Twitter), LinkedIn, Facebook, and Medium, including the Tuesday Teachable Tweets in #ParliamentaryProcedure (2020-2022), and the Monday Myths in #ParliamentaryProcedure (starting in 2023).

 In addition to being a Registered Parliamentarian, Michael Mouritsen has over 45 years of professional experience providing advice and support to boards, committees, conventions, and other governing bodies in the not-for-profit, public, and labour union sectors.